-Office and miscellaneous equipment Leasehold improvements

-3-5 years 8-12 years
+Office and miscellaneous equipment: Leasehold improvements: 3-5 years 8-12 years

 Foreign Exchange Transactions-For financial reporting purposes, the subsidiaries use the United States dollar as their functional currency.
 Gains and losses on foreign currency transactions are included in income currently.
-The Company incurred a gain on foreign currency transactions of \$105,000 in 2007, \$110,000 in 2006, \$126,000 in
+The Company incurred a loss on foreign currency transactions of \$42,000, compared to gains of \$105,000 in 2007, and \$110,000 in 2006.

-Accounts With Partners-Accounts with partners represent cash calls due or excess cash calls paid by the partners for exploration, development and production expenditures made by VAALCO Gabon (Etame), Inc.
+Accounts With Partners-Accounts with partners represent cash calls due or excess cash calls paid by the partners for exploration, development and production expenditures made by VAALCO Gabon (Etame), Inc. and VAALCO Angola (Kwanza), Inc.